-RT38 contained twenty-five specimens from taxa that recorded no errors in previous ring tests.
-The results from the circulation are presented in Table 2 (Ring Test Bulletin - RTB#38) in the same manner as for all previous RT circulations.
+RT40 contained twenty-five specimens from taxa at the limit of their range in UK waters.
+The recognition and ability to identify these taxa is of particular importance for tracking range extensions and alien species dispersion.
+Thirteen of the twenty-five specimens circulated were molluscs; seven were crustaceans; and five were annaelids.
+One of the specimens was donated by Ulrich Lobsiger (McGregor GeoScience).
+The results from the circulation are presented in Table 2 (Ring Test Bulletin - RTB#40) in the same manner as for all previous RT circulations.
 Table 1 displays these data arranged by species to enable quick reference to the range of answers received.
-Participants were permitted to retain the test specimens for future in-house training or as voucher specimens.
-The agreement at the generic level was very good, as expected; sixty-seven errors (from a potential eight hundred and seventy-five; 8% of all the generic identifications) were recorded in the thirty-five data sets received from twenty-four participating laboratories.
-Agreement at the specific level was also very good; Eighty-eight errors (10% of all species identifications) were recorded.
-One laboratory only identified the ring test specimens to family level and consequently recorded twenty-five errors for both generic and specific identifications.
-Six of the specimens circulated were incorrectly identified at species level by approximately 17% of the participants.
+The agreement at the generic level was generally good; seventy-five errors (from a potential five hundred and fifty; 14% of all the generic identifications) were recorded in the twenty-two data sets received from twenty-one participating laboratories.
+Agreement at the specific level was generally poor; one hundred and forty-two errors (26% of all species identifications) were recorded.
+Six of the specimens circulated were incorrectly identified at species level by at least 45% of the participants.
 These taxa, responsible for the majority of differences, are described briefly below.

 The bulk of the errors recorded could be attributed to six specimens.
-Heterochaeta costata (medium, good specimen), Spio martinensis (medium / small, good specimen), Lagis koreni (medium, good specimen), Magelona alleni (medium / large, poor / fair specimen), Pseudoprotella phasma (small, poor specimen) and Crepidula fornicata (small, fair specimen) accounted for a total of 51% of all generic and 51% of all the specific differences recorded.
-Six of the twenty-five circulated specimens were correctly identified by all participating laboratories (excluding results from the laboratory identifying to family level only); these specimens comprise Goodallia triangularis (medium, good specimen), Poecilochaetus serpens (medium, good / fair specimen), Pisione remota (variable size, fair specimen), Turritella communis (medium, good specimen).
-Further details and analysis of results can be found in the ring test bulletin (Ring Test Bulletin - RTB#38) which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).
+Gibbula pennanti (medium, good specimen), Barleeia unifasciata (medium, good specimen), Potamopyrgus antipodarum (small / medium, good / fair specimen), Tubificoides heterochaetus (medium, fair specimen), Ensis directus (large, good specimen) and Thyasira equalis (medium, fair specimen) accounted for a total of 40% of all generic and 54% of all the specific differences recorded.
+Two of the twenty-five circulated specimens were correctly identified by all participating laboratories; these specimens were Sternaspis scutata (small, good specimen) and Apocorophium lacustre (medium, female, fair specimen).
+Further details and analysis of results can be found in the ring test bulletin (Ring Test Bulletin - RTB#40) which was circulated to each laboratory that supplied results for this exercise and was also posted on the Scheme's website (www.nmbaqcs.org).